UGLI Webinar Series: Whitehat SEO CEO Interview

 - Does it not reflect the business?

 Those are two different questions.
 Regret and what I'd do differently.
-Regret implies sort of failure and the major mistakes.
+Regret implies a sort of failure and major mistakes.
 I don't think we've made any major mistakes.
-I think we've made some conscious decisions which has limited the speed of which we grow.
-In previous businesses I've actually raised money.
-I've gone out and have raised capital and that's allowed us to grow really, really fast.
-I've taken a conscious decision with this business not to do that, to grow it organically on cash-flow and that has meant that we've grown slowly.
-We've had to be very, very careful in terms of what we do and how we spend our money and cash-flow management is probably the skill that I had least experience with in setting up this particular business.
+I think we've made some conscious decisions which have limited the speed at which we grow.
+In previous businesses, I've raised money.
+I've gone out and have raised capital and that's allowed us to grow fast.
+I've made a conscious decision with this business not to do that, to grow it organically on cash-flow and that has meant that we've grown slowly.
+We've had to be very, very careful in terms of what we do and how we spend our money and cash-flow management is probably the skill that I had the least experience with in setting up this particular business.

 Would we do anything differently?